19hours/sg-statutes/Acts/Housing Developers (Control and Licensing) Act.md

 [26/2001 wef 01/09/2001]

-(ii) insurance company registered under section 7 of the Insurance Act [Cap.
+(ii) insurance company licensed under section 8 of the Insurance Act [Cap.
 142],

+[Act 11 of 2013 wef 18/04/2013]

 so long as such bank or insurance company only lends or provides money for housing development;